mvolkmann/blog/src/swift/Concurrency.md

 - Wait for all the operations to complete by calling the `waitUntilAllOperationsAreFinished` method of the `NSOperationQueue`.

-## Queues and Threads
+## Tasks, Queues, and Threads

 Tasks (also referred to as "work items") represent a body of work to be performed.
-To schedule the work, a task is added to a queue in either a blocking fashion (runs synchronously) or a non-blocking fashion (runs asynchronously).
+To schedule the work, a `Task` is added to a queue in either a blocking fashion (runs synchronously) or a non-blocking fashion (runs asynchronously).